 It’s a small town.
 I’ll eventually see this company officer at an event.

-Our pride may be hurt as we travel it, and the high road isn’t always smooth.
+Our pride may be hurt as we travel it, and the High Road isn’t always smooth.

 But it is always … always … the best path.

-• How did you handle the unfairness?
+• How did you handle it?

 • What was the result?